nicbou/nicolasbouliane.com/frontend/content/blog/greater-badass.md

 ## Related ideas

 In *[The Right Stuff](https://en.wikipedia.org/wiki/The_Right_Stuff_\(book\))*, Tom Wolfe writes at length about the unspoken hierarchy of machismo and bravery among test pilots and astronauts.
-They all climb the "great ziggurat", performing increasingly dangerous feats to prove their mettle.
-This is the environment in which "pushing the envelope" was coined.
+They all climb the "great ziggurat", performing increasingly dangerous stunts to prove their mettle.
+Many die.
+These men coined "pushing the envelope".

 *[Zen and the Art of Motorcycle Maintenance](https://en.wikipedia.org/wiki/Zen_and_the_Art_of_Motorcycle_Maintenance)* has [a passage about ego climbing](https://makingtheplay.com/2023/06/13/the-ego-climber-2/):